-Often children and youth are afraid to make mistakes and to be judged for them in front of their peers.
+Often children and youth are afraid to make mistakes and to be judged for them.
 Creating a mistake friendly environment is a good approach that encourages questioning and learning.
 There are no right or wrong answers and everyone is welcomed to contribute to the discussion.
-In order to create an environment like this, encourage children to question, to debate and to exchange ideas with each other.
-In this way, they will feel supported to share more and will switch the focus to the knowledge itself rather than the person who is sharing it.
+In order to create an environment like this, encourage children to question, to debate and to exchange ideas.
+In this way, they will feel supported to share more and more and will switch the focus to the knowledge itself rather than the person who is sharing it.